Bact-AI/BactAI/Readme.md

 **Bact.AI** is an advanced AI-powered platform 🤖 designed to map prokaryotic clades (e.g., genera, species, or subspecies) to a variety of metabolic or other ecologically relevant functions.
 Leveraging cutting-edge artificial intelligence and machine learning algorithms, **Bact.AI** not only provides functional annotations based on current literature 📚 but also delivers intelligent predictions and insights 💡 based on user-specific microbial community data.

 This agent includes a powerful database and AI-driven tools that allow users to convert microbial taxonomic profiles (e.g., OTU tables) into functional profiles, using the taxa identified in the sample.
-The AI engine, **AIgent**, enhances the accuracy of functional predictions and provides deeper insights into microbial ecosystems 🌍.
+The AI engine, **AI-Agent**, enhances the accuracy of functional predictions and provides deeper insights into microbial ecosystems 🌍.

 ## Features 🌟

 - **Bact.AI Database** (`Bact_AI.txt`): A comprehensive file containing functional annotations for prokaryotic clades, derived from current peer-reviewed literature 📖.
-- **AIgent**: An AI-powered analysis engine integrated within **Bact.AI**, capable of predicting missing functional annotations and offering recommendations for new, potential functions based on patterns in the data 🔮.
+- **AI-Agent**: An AI-powered analysis engine integrated within **Bact.AI**, capable of predicting missing functional annotations and offering recommendations for new, potential functions based on patterns in the data 🔮.
 - **Python Script** (`Bact_AI.py`): This script allows you to transform taxonomic tables (e.g., BIOM format) into functional tables, linking OTUs with their corresponding functions in **Bact.AI** 🔄.
-- **Intelligent Predictions**: **AIgent** leverages machine learning models 🤖 to suggest potential functions for uncharacterized taxa, even when the associated literature is sparse or incomplete 🔍.
+- **Intelligent Predictions**: **AI-Agent** leverages machine learning models 🤖 to suggest potential functions for uncharacterized taxa, even when the associated literature is sparse or incomplete 🔍.

 ## Getting Started 🚀